awslabs/multi-model-server/docs/metrics.md

       g) **mms_overall_latency.csv** - collective latency
       h) **mms_requests.csv** - number of inference requests

-  If the `cloudwatch` value is passed, the above metrics will write to [AWS CloudWatch Service](https://aws.amazon.com/cloudwatch/) every 30 seconds with namespace 'mxnet-model-server'.
+  If the `cloudwatch` value is passed, the above metrics will write to [AWS CloudWatch Service](https://aws.amazon.com/cloudwatch/) every minute with namespace 'mxnet-model-server'.
 After [configuring AWS crediential](https://docs.aws.amazon.com/cli/latest/userguide/cli-config-files.html), you will see the metrics are pushed to AWS CloudWatch Service.